ory/hydra-db-growth/README.md

 - [X] Graphs (time-series plot) of database size and other meta info
 - [X] Easy Failure rate adjustment via cli
-- [ ] Maybe extend the software to allow more tests of the different use cases of Hydra (currently login request failure is observed)
+- [ ] Maybe extend the software to allow more tests of the different use cases of Hydra in respects to the database ( currently login/consent requests are observed)

 ### What seems to be the issue